9 Tips for Selecting Test Cases for Regression Testing

 Now, whenever there is any update in the data of module 1, the data of module 2 doesn’t get updated.

 This can be due to integration issues in the interface which is not allowing data transfer from module 1 to module 2.
 Testers need to check for these types of integration issues.
 All such integration test cases need to be selected during the regression testing.

 Software testing is becoming complex day by day.
 Most of the time, on executing complex test cases, the application gets crashed or the performance gets affected.
 This can become a serious issue.

 To test the complexity efficiently, testers should use different methods and techniques to ensure software quality.
 Testers have to make sure that all complex test cases are included in the regression testing suite.

 With time, the regression test suite may become big and take a significant amount of time for execution.
 In such scenarios, to reduce the testing time and efforts, first select all the test cases which are of high priority from the user’s/customer’s point of view.

 Make sure that these test cases are working fine followed by other test cases which are of medium and low priorities if time permits.

-8. Select test cases for Regression testing based on criticality and impact of bug fixes
+8. Select test cases based on criticality and impact of bug fixes

 If the criticality and impact of bug fixes is low, then the tester can select just the high priority test cases for the impacted functionalities.